wso2/docs-mi/en/docs/reference/mediators/data-mapper-mediator.md

 ### Example 3 - Mapping primitive types

-This example demonstrates how you can map an XML payload with integer, boolean etc. values into a JSON payload with required primitive types, by specifying the required primitive type in the JSON schema.
+This example demonstrates how you can map an XML payload with integer, boolean and other values into a JSON payload with required primitive types, by specifying the required primitive type in the JSON schema.

 ![example 3 datamapping]({{base_path}}/assets/img/integrate/mediators/datamapper/mapping-primitive-types.png)